Assault & Battery

 A simple assault charge can be enhanced to a misdemeanor of a high and aggravated nature, which is a charge that carries a heavier sentence than simple assault.
 There are five ways in which a simple assault charge can become high and aggravated:

-1. By being committed on a public transit vehicle such as a bus or train;
+1. By being committed to a public transit vehicle such as a bus or train;

 2. By being committed between family members or individuals who currently or formerly lived together;